VarunRamakri7/OpenGL_Code/README.md

 # OpenGL Projects
-Contains all the OpenGL Programs that I worked on while learning it.
+Contains all the OpenGL Programs that I worked on while learning OpenGL.